msinhore/adaptive-climate-blueprint/README.md

 - **Auto-Detection**: All advanced features are optional and auto-detected
 - **Better Validation**: Ensures sensor data is within realistic ranges
 - **Real-time Logging**: Shows compliance with ASHRAE 55 standards
+- **Smart State Management**: Only sends commands when AC settings need to change (no unnecessary beeps!)
 - **Flexible Configuration**: Start simple, add features as needed

 ## 🛠️ Advanced Configuration